The Crew in You ~ Greg J

-The 2015 Disney/Pixar movie Inside Out portrays a radically different inner life than that of the classic imagination.
+The 2015 Disney/Pixar movie Inside Out portrays a radically different inner life than the solitary pilot of the classic imagination.
 The inner being of the 11-year-old girl Riley is a team of five emotions: Joy, Sadness, Anger, Disgust, and Fear.
-Memories manifest not via divine dope slap, but rather as glassy balls that our valiant crew collects and routes to various storehouses.
+Memories manifest not via divine dope slap.
+Rather, memories are glassy balls that our valiant crew collects and routes to various shelves.

-Be warned: Inside Out has scary moments, stretches of emotional desolation, and misbehavior with consequences.
+Be warned: Inside Out has scary moments, stretches of emotional desolation, and misbehavior.
 These lead to encouraging family scenes in every respect better than the sum of any ten other Disney cartoons, but it's not an easy road.
 Pixar knows sad.
-I urge a head start so as to fruitfully anticipate kids' concerns.
-Discuss, and all will be better equipped for life's dark chasms.
-Other pundits will consider specific emotions, imagination, family, change, and other foreground themes.
-Of its many ideas, I want to ride two trains of thought that Inside Out sent through my philosophical mind: emotions as a team, and how to find a memory; and these with Christian linkages.
+To parents, I urge a head start, a preview, so as to fruitfully anticipate kids' concerns.

 Did you notice that the Inside Out emotions often fumble individually, yet together as a team succeed?
 Inside Out is a new example in the great tradition of ensemble shows.